ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 - Productivity
 - Code Quality

-Does practicing TDD mean a real improvement in productivity or code quality?
+Does practising TDD mean a real improvement in productivity or code quality?
 Just measuring productivity or code quality is difficult enough.

-In this post we will look at some of the discussion going on around TDD in the industry and some of the efforts made to evaluate TDD in a scientific way.
+In this post, we will look at some of the discussion going on around TDD in the industry and some of the efforts made to evaluate TDD in a scientific way.

 ## Opinions in Industry

-Before we look at scientific studies and data, it's worth going over the well known and subjective discussions around TDD for context.
+Before we look at scientific studies and data, it's worth going over some well known and subjective discussions around TDD for context.

 [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) is [credited with having developed or 'rediscovered'](https://en.wikipedia.org/wiki/Test-driven_development) TDD somewhere around 1999.
 Since then there have been many proponents of TDD and a [multitude of books](https://www.amazon.com/s/ref=nb_sb_ss_i_1_14?url=search-alias%3Dstripbooks&field-keywords=test+driven+development&sprefix=test+driven+de%2Cstripbooks%2C218&crid=2ADA7QMBPC5FP) on the subject.
-There is certainly a vocal group in the industry that claim TDD is critically important to writing good software.
+There is certainly a vocal group in the industry that claims TDD is critically important to writing good software.

-[David Heinemeier Hansson](http://david.heinemeierhansson.com/) (who's name is often abbreviated to DHH) is the creator of [Ruby on Rails](http://rubyonrails.org/) expressed what seems to be a fairly widely held opinion against TDD in his blog post [TDD is dead.
+[David Heinemeier Hansson](http://david.heinemeierhansson.com/) (whose name is often abbreviated to DHH) is the creator of [Ruby on Rails](http://rubyonrails.org/) expressed what seems to be a fairly widely held opinion against TDD in his blog post [TDD is dead.
 Long live testing](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html).
 An interesting aspect of that post is the point of view is taken that TDD has somehow won to become accepted as the right way to do development in the industry and is even causing harm.
 The post was written a few years ago now but the arguments don't appear to have changed too much.

 In my personal experience, TDD is not generally accepted as a necessary process in software development and is rarely mandated.
 There is a lot of debate and while being a practitioner of TDD is not looked down upon, it is not generally seen as being important or necessarily correct.
-This differs between software teams of course but in general this is my experience.
+This differs between software teams of course but in general, this is my experience.
 It is very common at standups I have attended to hear developers say things like, 'I am done but just need to add tests now'.
-In conversations like this I have never heard anyone suggest the TDD process should have been used.
+In conversations like this, I have never heard anyone suggest the TDD process should have been used.
 It is left to the individual developers to decide that for the most part.

 [Bob Martin](https://en.wikipedia.org/wiki/Robert_Cecil_Martin) can be a polarizing individual but he is an important proponent of TDD.
 He attempts to refute DHH's points in his post [When TDD doesn’t work](https://8thlight.com/blog/uncle-bob/2014/04/30/When-tdd-does-not-work.html).